ONLINE CLASSES SNAPSHOT:

 What about tests/grades/record keeping?

-The Canvas system has a “Grades” tab which shows students their progress and current scores, and students can access this any time.
+Students do testing at home through Canvas; the tests are timed.
+Canvas has a “Grades” tab which shows students their progress and current scores; parents and students can access this any time.

 How much do the classes cost?

-Can I get more details on the subjects and topics each class set covers?
+Can I get more details on the subjects and topics each class covers?

 Can I contact you?